This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 She said to always wait at least three days before I went plunging headfirst into a pool.

-She understood my love for swimming and it always clashed with my other love for dyeing hair.
+She understood my love for swimming and it always clashed with my other love for dyeing my tresses.

 I know how it feels.